ranea/Decrypting-Polyalphabetic-Ciphers/README.md

     INFO: Key: LUTHER
     INFO: Saving decrypted text in ihaveadream_decrypted.txt.

-We have obtained the correct key and the decrypted text is in the file ihaveadream_decrypted.txt.
+We have obtained the correct key and the decrypted text is in the file *ihaveadream_decrypted.txt*.

 ### Manual attack